 The Insurance and Reinsurance Law Review: Sweden

-The Swedish insurance industry comprises approximately 320 companies, investing more than 4,500 billion kronor in the Swedish and global economy.
-Approximately 220 of these companies are non-life insurance companies.2 The market is dominated by the four largest non-life insurance companies, which together represent more than 80 per cent of the market based on premium income.
-The life insurance market, however, does not provide for the same concentrated dominance; the four life insurance companies reporting the highest premium income together represent around 50 per cent of the market.3
+The Swedish insurance industry comprises approximately 340 companies, investing more than 5,300 billion kronor in the Swedish and global economy.
+Approximately 220 of these companies are non-life insurance companies.2 The market is dominated by the four largest non-life insurance companies, which, on the basis of premium income, together represent more than 80 per cent of the market.
+The life insurance market, however, does not evidence the same concentrated dominance; the four life insurance companies reporting the highest premium income together represent around 45 per cent of the market.3

 The reinsurance market can be divided into non-life and life reinsurance.
 There is currently no Swedish company authorised by the Swedish Financial Supervisory Authority (SFSA) to conduct business as a reinsurance company (i.e., a company licensed to conduct reinsurance activity only).
 Instead, the reinsurance market in Sweden is dominated by large international reinsurers.